[RCC] Honest Critique of my M51 Image

 Whether a scientific or artistic approach is better for processing our data is always a debating topic in the astrophotography field.
 One could say: An image processed with more consideration for preserving original authenticity is scientific; others...

-Both posts discuss the challenges and approaches involved in astrophotography image processing workflows.
+Both posts discuss challenges and considerations related to astrophotography image processing techniques and workflows.